jedisct1/piknik/README.md

 ```

 Retrieve the content of the clipboard and spit it to the standard output.
 `-paste` is actually a no-op.
-This is the default action if `-copy` is not being used.
+This is the default action if `-copy` was not specified.

 That's it.